kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

-These changes will allow the community to disaggregate the long-term stability and advancement of the Kubelet from the task of improving the compute resource management and keeping pace with the needs of specialized use cases and the advancements in the compute vendor ecosystem.
+These changes will allow the community to disaggregate the long-term stability and advancement of the Kubelet from the task of improving the compute resource management while keeping pace with the needs of specialized use cases and the advancements in the compute vendor ecosystem.